percona/pmm-doc/docs/details/advisors/checks/configuration-pg-settings-changed.md

 ## Description

-There is one or more parameter setting that requires a server restart/reload that was changed without a following reload/restart.
+One or more parameter setting requires a server restart/reload following a recent change.

 ## Resolution

-The parameters can be checked with the below query:
+Use the query below to check the parameters:
 ```
 SELECT name, setting, short_desc, reset_val FROM pg_settings WHERE pending_restart IS true;
 ```

-The PostgreSQL server needs to be restarted for the new value to be applied.
+Restart the PostgreSQL server to apply the new value.